 Transferring a UK pension to a Swiss QROPS can provide several financial and tax advantages, for individuals who are Swiss tax residents.
 Key benefits include:

-1. Potential Favourable Tax Treatment: Swiss QROPS holders may benefit from preferential tax rates on withdrawals.
-However, while QROPS have historically provided exemptions from UK inheritance tax (IHT), recent UK tax proposals suggest that, from April 2027, offshore pensions—including QROPS—could be included in the UK IHT net for individuals who have been long-term UK tax residents.
+- Potential Favourable Tax Treatment: Swiss QROPS holders may benefit from preferential tax rates on withdrawals.
+However, while QROPS have historically provided exemptions from UK inheritance tax (IHT), recent UK tax proposals suggest that, from 6 April 2027, offshore pensions—including QROPS—are expected to be brought into the UK IHT net for deaths occurring on or after that date (final legislation pending).
 Seeking specialist advice is crucial to ensure tax-efficient estate planning.

-3. Lump Sum and Death Benefit Allowance: Under current UK rules, beneficiaries can inherit up to £1,073,100 tax-free when you die.
-However, from April 2027, the UK government has proposed changes that may bring QROPS back into the UK IHT net for long-term UK tax residents.
-This means that even offshore pensions may become subject to UK inheritance tax in certain cases.
+- Lump Sum and Death Benefit Allowance: Under current UK rules, the overseas transfer allowance (OTA) applies to QROPS transfers, capped at £1,073,100 from 6 April 2024.
+Transfers above this are subject to a 25% charge.
+This allowance relates to transfers, not to inheritance tax.
+However, inheritance tax treatment is changing: from 6 April 2027, UK legislation is expected to bring QROPS within the UK IHT estate for long-term UK residents.
 Additionally, Swiss tax treatment on death varies by canton.
 Some cantons exempt direct heirs from inheritance tax, while others impose inheritance or income tax on pension withdrawals.
 If the pension is taken as a lump sum, it may be subject to Swiss lump-sum taxation, while funds left in drawdown are typically taxed as income at cantonal tax rates.

 Book Your Complimentary Discovery Call